Understanding Streams: Everything you need to know

 - The Single Subscription Streams allow only one

-to listen to the stream.
+listenerto listen to the stream.
 If you try to listen to the same stream again, you'll get an exception.
-The Broadcast Stream allows more than onelistener
+The Broadcast Stream allows more than onelistenerto listen to the same stream. - A

-will recognize that event and listens to it. - If there are no data flowing inside the Streams then it gets destroyed.
+listenerlistens to the particular event of the stream.
+Whenever data flows in the Streams thelistenerwill recognize that event and listens to it. - If there are no data flowing inside the Streams then it gets destroyed.

 - Now let's write some code to understand how actually we can use the Streams.